Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 been executed, and we should make sure our assertion strings clearly indicated what was expected and what we got instead if the assertion fails.

-TODO: show sample for a test like the above output

 Tests Should Be Fast To Write
 -----------------------------
 This is really the biggy.
 If it's hard to write a new test, it won't happen enough.
 Testing is a situation where we will use as much reusable code as we can in order to cut down how much we need to type for each test.
-Investing the time to build helpful base classes and mixins (BEN: do they know what a mixin is?) to make tests as concise as possible is always worth the time.
+Investing the time to build helpful base classes to make tests as concise as possible is almost always worth the time.
 We'll group tests into test classes such that pre and post test infrastracture can be repeated in generic setup and teardown methods.
-We'll be looking further in the next document at how this can be achieved with a reusable test scaffold.
+We'll be looking at this in detail in the test code-along as we make a resuable test scaffold with helper classes.

-TODO: insert examples here?

 Tests Should Not Depend on Each Other (No Fragile Tests)